Bonelab/bonelab-website/_members/kat-koger.md

   - "BSc - Natural Science, University of Calgary, 2011"
 ---

-I am a Clinical Research Coordinator with areas of expertise including regulatory compliance, human subject recruitment/retention, and data management/analysis in web-based proprietary databases.
+Kat is a Clinical Research Coordinator with areas of expertise including regulatory compliance, human subject recruitment/retention, and data management/analysis in web-based proprietary databases.
 Research interests include KT and observational research.
 When she is not in the lab she is either on her bike, or on a solo travel adventure.